privacy-scaling-explorations/zkevm-specs/specs/opcode/41COINBASE_45GASLIMIT_48BASEFEE.md

-# COINBASE op code
+# block context op codes

 ## Procedure

-The `COINBASE` opcode get the coinbase address from current block and push to the stack
+The block context opcodes get the corresponding op data from current block context, and then push it to the stack.
+The `opcodes` contain `[COINBASE, TIMESTAMP, NUMBER, DIFFICULTY, GASLIMIT, BASEFEE]`.

 ## EVM behavior

-The `COINBASE` opcode loads an `address` (20 bytes of data) from block context. then push the `address` to the stack.
+The opcode loads an corresponding op n bytes of data from block context. then push it to the stack.

+n bytes length and RLC encoding:

+- `COINBASE` 20 bytes length
+- `TIMESTAMP` 8 bytes length
+- `NUMBER` 8 bytes length
+- `DIFFICULTY` 32 bytes length, RLC
+- `GASLIMIT` 8 bytes length
+- `BASEFEE` 32 bytes length, RLC

 ## Circuit behavior